NREL/ReEDS-2.0/README.md

 This method automatically sets up the user's machine to run be able to run ReEDS via `ReEDS.sh`.

 #### GAMS
 Download and install the latest version of GAMS anywhere on the `C:\` drive.
 This method is only compatible with GAMS version 30.3 and later.
 Refer to the manual setup instructions if you wish to use an older version of GAMS.
+A valid GAMS liscence must be obtained to run ReEDS.
+ReEDS will not run on a trial liscence.

 #### ReEDS Code Repository
 The ReEDS source code is hosted on GitHub: https://github.com/NREL/ReEDS\_OpenAccess